ashishkr45/ashishkr45/README.md

 - 🌱 I’m currently learning c basics, DBMS, web dev
 - 📫 How to reach me? on X, @ashish459426124
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: When I'm not studying in slaying demons in Doom Eternal.
+- ⚡ Fun fact: When I'm not studying, im slaying demons in Doom Eternal.